-Salford Crescent describes the central portion of the city of Salford which hosts the University of Salford.
-This area is easily accessible by both Salford Central and Salford Central rail stations.
+Salford Crescent describes the central portion of the city of Salford.
+Served by both Salford Central and Salford Central rail stations, the area is easily accessible.
+The main campus of the University of Salford is located in the area.

 Broughton